endoflife-date/endoflife.date/products/samsungmobile.md

   bracket takes over once quarterly updates have ended, it usually lasts an additional year, or until four years have passed since the device has been released.

-**Note**: Some dates are based on when support status was changed on the Samsung website - they might be approximate.
+**Note** 1: Some dates are based on when support status was changed on the Samsung website - they might be approximate.
+**Note** 2: Some release dates may vary depending on the country or region.